espocrm/espocrm/README.md

 ### Bug reporting

 Create an issue [here](https://github.com/espocrm/espocrm/issues) or post on our [forum](https://forum.espocrm.com/forum/bug-reports).
-We'd appreciate if you prefer posting reports on weekdays rather than weekends.
+We'd appreciate if you prefer posting issues on weekdays rather than weekends.

 ### Installing the stable version